 I've updated or restored before, what's different this time?

-On 11 September, 2013 we auto-unlocked all iPhones previously sold by us (including the iPhone 5).
-Performing an update to iOS 7 or 8 or a restore via iTunes will make sure that your iPhone gets the unlock settings.
+In 2013 we auto-unlocked all iPhones previously sold by us.
+Performing an update to iOS 7 or higher or restoring your device via iTunes will make sure that your iPhone gets the unlock settings.

 Not using an iPhone?